Dreameh/blog/src/posts/emacs/rust-for-emacs.md

 path: "/blog/rust-emacs"
 ---

 Today I added rust support to my emacs config.
-And how it has been before is that I used **emacs-racer** which might or might not have worked most of the times, mostly due to the sheer fact that you had to use the nightly toolchain of rust in order to build racer.
+How it has been before is that I used **emacs-racer** which might or might not have worked most of the times, mostly due to the sheer fact that you had to use the nightly toolchain of rust in order to build racer.